Published by Lilo H. Stainton on NJ Spotlight

 Doctors in Track 2 will get the same monthly fee, but will also collect an up-front payment for each patient; their practices will also submit bills for services, but these reimbursements will be reduced, offset by the advanced payments.

 In this model, practices in both tracks have additional capital to expand their staff and improve their operations.
 Doctors in Track 2 have more money to spend up front, giving them greater freedom to hire staff or otherwise invest in their practices.
 But the lower reimbursement rates they receive create an incentive to keep patients healthy and avoid unnecessary tests and procedures.

 The CPC+ program includes private payers, including four companies in New Jersey: Horizon Blue Cross Blue Shield, Anthem, UnitedHealthcare and Delaware Valley ACO, a Philadelphia based accountable care organization relatively unknown in New Jersey.
 While these companies will not follow exactly the same rate structure that CMS created for Medicare patients, they will sign agreements with the federal government that require them to employ similar models that provide physicians with flexibility to invest upfront in ways that advance the same five goals designed to improve primary care.

-Wardell Sanders, president and CEO of the, an insurance trade group that rallied stakeholders to get involved in the pilot project, called the Garden State’s inclusion in CPC+ “a reflection of the leadership role played by payers in New Jersey.”
+Wardell Sanders, president and CEO of the New Jersey Association of Health Plans, an insurance trade group that rallied stakeholders to get involved in the pilot project, called the Garden State’s inclusion in CPC+ “a reflection of the leadership role played by payers in New Jersey.”

 CMS said it selected each region for the program based largely on the interest and ability of insurance companies to operate plans that reward quality, not quantity, of care.
 “The CMS designation is good for New Jersey patients and good for forward-thinking primary care practices that have embraced the patient-centered medical home model,” Sanders added.